LRLNLP/website/content/en/Data Protection Notice/index.md

 #### Purpose of processing

-- Provision of information for researchers interested in the BLEMORE workshop at ACII 2025.
+- Provision of information for researchers interested in the LRLNLP workshop at RANLP 2025.
 - Establishment of contact and correspondence between interested researchers and workshop organizers
 #### Anonymous and protected usage